edcheyjr/notes-app/README.md

 thid the ui for [node-api](https://github.com/edcheyj/node-api.git) and interactivve with it give the user the abilty to add delete and view his or her notes.

-# How to run locally
+# How to run locally (Assumptiion the api is being served at http://localhost:8080)

 ensure you have [nodejs](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed in your machine also ensuer you have the [serve](https://github.com/edcheyj/node-api.git) part running in you machine